Ethanlinyf/Pokemon-Park/Sorting.md

 ## How does Bubble Sort Work?
 - First Pass:
-Bubble sort starts with very first two elements, comparing them to check which one is greater.
+Bubble sort starts with first two elements, comparing them to check which one is greater.
 ( **5 1** 4 2 8 ) –> ( **1 5** 4 2 8 ), Here, algorithm compares the first two elements, and swaps since 5 > 1.
 ( 1 **5 4** 2 8 ) –>  ( 1 **4 5** 2 8 ), Swap since 5 > 4
 ( 1 4 **5 2** 8 ) –>  ( 1 4 **2 5** 8 ), Swap since 5 > 2